 Is your goal to study or work in an English-speaking country?
 Do you need to pass an important admissions exam or professional test?
-Do you need good English for business or professional communication (or just to keep in touch)?
-In each case you need a specific plan for your English studies, to get from what you already know to what you want to be able to do in English.
+Do you need good English for business or professional communication (or for personal reasons)?

 So how can you start?
 You already understand quite a bit of English if you have read this far (unless you used translation!)

 Some people learn best by seeing, using actual or mental pictures.
 Others need to hear and can benefit from podcasts, songs, and repeating words or phrases aloud.
 Physical action (even just writing words down) helps others.
 Try different techniques to find your own learning style-- then use what works for you!

 >It’s important to be able to see your progress.
 Take a test or read a difficult article now, then again after studying for a while.
 See how much you have learned!
-Check out the quizzes and tests in ESL Quizzes for before and after measurements.)
+(Check out the quizzes and tests in ESL Quizzes for before and after measurements.)

 >You can learn English-- but only if you think you can!
 Do consider the limits on your time and capabilities when you plan.
 Choose a goal you know is possible in the next few months.
-When you reach it, you’ll be more motivated to keep going than if you aim too high at first
+When you reach it, you’ll be more motivated to keep going than if you aim too high at first.

 >Are you willing to put in the time and effort needed to reach the goal you set?
 If not, choose a goal you can actually keep working toward, week after week.
 It helps to set easier short-term goals along the way.

-For example: I want to study Animal Farm by George Orwell so that in 2 weeks I can write a paper about it. (or) I want to practice making business calls in English with my friends, so that when I get promoted next month I will be confident I can do it.
+For example: "I want to study Animal Farm by George Orwell so that in 2 weeks I can write a paper about it." (or) "I want to practice making business calls in English.
+I'll rehearse ome calls with my friends.
+Then when I get promoted, I will be confident I can do it.

 >Set definite time limits.
 (See the short-term goals above.)
 How often do you plan to practice?
 For how long?
 When do you plan to reach your goal?